 Even if they don’t embrace your choices, they will likely come to respect you for making them.

 In the meantime, find like-minded friends who share your love and desire for children.
 Announce pregnancies first to those who will rejoice with you over the news instead of rolling their eyes or launching into another lecture about why having more children in a bad idea.

 If you don’t have any friends like that, write and let me know when that third (or fourth or fifth) is on the way.
-I promise to be happy for you! 🙂 I hope these thoughts will help you, even if your extended family doesn’t rejoice with you over such wonderful news!
+I promise to be happy for you! 🙂 I hope these thoughts will help you respond to negativism, even if your extended family never chooses to rejoice with you over such wonderful news!